Hans-Günter Bruns: Coaching career

 On September 22, 2011, Bruns was introduced as the new coach of the regional league Wuppertal SV.
 He took over the succession of Karsten Hutwelker, from which the club had split three days earlier.
-[4] In November 2012 Bruns was released again from his duties in Wuppertal.
+In November 2012 Bruns was released again from his duties in Wuppertal.
 After a half year break, he took over again in April 2013, the coaching post at the SSVg Velbert, but had to give it back in November 2013 due to the athletic descent of the club again.

-In April 2014, the Oberhausen country league DJK Arminia Klosterhardt announced that he had committed Bruns as head coach for the new 2014–15 season.
-There he followed Michael Lorenz.
+In April 2014, the Oberhausen country league club DJK/Arminia Klosterhardt announced that he had committed Bruns as head coach for the new 2014–15 season (following the departure of Michael Lorenz).

 On 10 February 2020, he was appointed head coach of SC 1920 Oberhausen.